About us

 Our organisation

-Hundreds of representatives of our members and other payment stakeholders are involved in the development of the payment schemes and the further harmonisation of other payment areas, through various working groups and task forces.
-Our Brussels-based staff facilitate their work under the guidance of the governance bodies.
+Hundreds of representatives of our members and other payment stakeholders are involved in the development of the SEPA payment schemes and the further harmonisation of other payment areas, through various working groups and task forces.
+Our Brussels-based staff facilitate their work under the guidance of the EPC governance bodies.

 How the EPC is organised